CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 1. Click **Review + assign** twice to create the role assignment.

-   >**Did you know?** This assignment might not actually grant you any additional privileges.
+   >**Did you know?** This assignment might not grant you any additional privileges.
 If you already have the Owner role, that role includes all permissions associated with the VM Contributor role.

 ## Task 3: Create a custom RBAC role

 In this task, you will create a custom RBAC role.
 Custom roles are a core part of implementing the principle of least privilege for an environment.
 Built-in roles might have too many permissions for your scenario.
-We will also create a new role and remove permissions that are not be necessary.
+We will also create a new role and remove permissions that are not necessary.
 Do you have a plan for managing overlapping permissions?

 1. Continue working on your management group.
-In the **Access control (IAM)** blade, select **+ Add** and from the dropdown select  **Add custom role** box, select **Add**.
+In the **Access control (IAM)** blade, select **+ Add** and from the dropdown select  **Add custom role**, select **Add**.

    ![image](./media/xxx2.png)

-1. On the Basics tab specify the following configuration and select **Next**.
+1. On the Basics tab, specify the following configuration and select **Next**.

     | Setting | Value |
     | --- | --- |